heathen00/wfparser3/wfparser3/README.md

       * implement the UID acceptance tests.
 DONE.
       * fix any broken testcases.
 NOT DONE, HERE.
       * remove UID related acceptance tests out of other modules' tests.
 NOT DONE.
+      * to make UID more consistent with other subsystems, move the initial "createFactory()" from the UID interface to the UidFactory interface.
+      * Rename UID to Uid.
+Might as well follow standard Java naming conventions consistently.
    * Rewrite test cases for exceptions to use a rule.
 Start with Localizer.
    * StubLocalizerFactory:
       * This would be useful for integrating into the rest of the parser.